 - Any harassment that turns physical can be charged as assault or battery.

-Victims of domestic violence can apply for a domestic violence restraining order against the abuser.
-Plus if you and the harasser are not in a close relationship (such as platonic friends, neighbors or strangers), you can apply for a civil harassment restraining order.
+If you are a victim of domestic violence, you can apply for a domestic violence restraining order against the abuser.
+Or if you and the harasser are not in a close relationship (such as platonic friends, neighbors or strangers), you can apply for a civil harassment restraining order.

 Protective orders can require that the alleged harasser either: